vyorkin/pursbot-old/README.md

 ## Development

-* Get your own token by using the `@BotFather` as described [here](https://core.telegram.org/bots#botfather).
+1. Get your own token by using the `@BotFather` as described [here](https://core.telegram.org/bots#botfather).
-* You can find out the `chatId` by initiating a conversation with your bot and then going to `https://api.telegram.org/bot<your-bot-token>/getUpdates`

-Then create a config file and change it accordingly:
+2. Then create a config file and change it accordingly:
 ```
 cp config.example.json config.json
 ```
+3. Initiate a conversation with your bot

 ## Roadmap